nitusharaff/Sign-Language-Glove/README.md

 <strong> 1) DATA COLLECTION </strong>
 In order to collect the sensors data and build a database, we use PLX-DAQ software.
 Data was collected demonstrating all alphabets and most frequently used set of words.
 The entire dataset has around 13000 values which are then being trained.

-<strong> 1) DATA MODELING : MACHINE LEARNING </strong>
+<strong> 3) DATA MODELING : MACHINE LEARNING </strong>
 After obtaining the dataset, we train the model for type of alphabets and words in ASL using different algorithms.
 In order to evaluate and compare the performance, we choose four different classifiers for the learning process.
-We have also chosen the Python Scikit-learn platform to perform all the Machine Leraning modeling for our system.
+We have also chosen the Python Scikit-learn platform to perform all the Machine Leraning modeling for our system.</br>
-The classifiers used were: 1.
-Support Vector Machines 2.
+The classifiers used were: </br>
+1. Support Vector Machines 2.
 Decision Trees 3.
 Random Forest 4.Naive Bayes 5.
 Multilayer Perceptron

 Accuracy of the classifiers are shown below:</br>